Sailendra-R-D/PyScraper/README.md

 # PyScraper

+## Contains two implementation of scrapers

-1)Basically building a basic web scraper using [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)
+1.Basically building a basic web scraper using [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)

+2.Basically building a basic web scraper using [Scrapy](https://scrapy.org/)

+### Note: Beautiful Soup and Scrapy have to be installed in virtual env to get started